jlleongarcia/jlleongarcia/content/blog/tinker-pc-firebat.md

 ![Firebat MiniPc RAM](/blog_img/mini_pc/firebat-ram.jpg)

-* For convenience, you can mount the additional 2,5 drive outside and then mount it again with 3 screws:
+* For convenience, you can **mount the additional 2,5 drive** outside and then mount it again with just 3 screws:

 ![Firebat MiniPc Extra HD](/blog_img/mini_pc/firebat-mounted.jpg)

-> All screws are provided as well
+> All screws are provided as well!

-How does Firebat MiniPC compares to [other MiniPC's and SBC's?](https://jalcocert.github.io/JAlcocerT/cloud-vs-single-board-computers/) Lets find out:
+How does Firebat MiniPC compares to [other MiniPC's and SBC's?](https://jalcocert.github.io/JAlcocerT/cloud-vs-single-board-computers/)

+Lets find out:

 ### Firebat AK2 Benchmarks